Filippo Berardi

-Filippo Berardi (born 18 May 1997) is a Sammarinese professional footballer who plays as a right winger for Italian Serie D club Vibonese and the San Marino national team.
+Filippo Berardi (born 18 May 1997) is a Sammarinese professional footballer who plays as a right winger for Campionato Sammarinese club Tre Penne and the San Marino national team.

 Club career

 He was a youth player at Rimini prior to joining the youth academy at Torino FC before returning to Rimini.

 On 12 July 2018, Berardi joined Serie C club Monopoli on loan for the 2018–19 season.

 On 14 August 2019, he signed a two-year contract with Vibonese.

 On 4 July 2021, he moved to Ancona-Matelica.
 On 20 January 2023, Berardi's contract with Ancona was terminated by mutual consent.

 He had returned to Vibonese by the 2024–25 season.

+In July 2025, Berardi returned to Sammarinese football, joining Tre Penne.

 International career

 Berardi represented San Marino in various youth football teams.
 Berardi made his first appearance for the San Marino national football team in a 2018 World Cup qualifying 1–0 loss to Azerbaijan.
 He scored his first international goal in a 3–1 loss to Kazakhstan during a qualifying match for Euro 2020.

 On 20 November 2023, he became only the third player to ever score multiple goals for San Marino, registering his second goal in a 2–1 loss to Finland in the final match of Euro 2024 qualifying.
 He scored a third goal on 20 March 2024 in a 1–3 loss to Saint Kitts and Nevis.
 It was the first occasion San Marino had scored a goal in three consecutive matches and moved Berardi into the position of his nation's joint-second highest scorer.
 He expressed his joy by being quoted as saying "If someone had told me years ago that I would score a couple of goals on the international stage in a San Marino shirt I would have taken them for a fool, I would not have believed them."